gsuemith/march-madness/README.md

 - [ ] Create a file called `keys.js` in the `src` folder.

-- [ ] In the file export two constants as follows:
+- [ ] In the file, export two constants as follows:
   - [ ] Replace the strings with the keys from your marvel account.

 ```